-The direct evaluations of SIDs using embedding hitrate and Gini coefficient are presented in Figure~\ref{fig:correlation_combined}.
-As we mentioned in Section~\ref{Evaluation Metrics}, the embedding hitrate captures the quality of item collaborative relationships within the multi-modal feature $\mathcal{H}^i$, while the Gini coefficient reflects the fairness of SID distribution. \textbf{First}, it is evident that leveraging more related information could lead to the improvement of the associated metrics.
-From the figure~\ref{fig:correlation_combined}, we could observe that incorporating richer relational information consistently improves these metrics.
-For instance, \emph{i2i} with more collaborative item-item interactions achieves a higher embedding hitrate compared to the baseline \texttt{base} and methods like \texttt{query2i}.
-Likewise, a more refined SID collision strategy (e.g., \texttt{noco}$\rightarrow$\texttt{base}$\rightarrow$\texttt{KNN-10}$\rightarrow$\texttt{KNN-5}$\rightarrow$\texttt{Random-5}) could lead to higher codebook fairness and thus a lower Gini coefficient.
-We \textbf{then} train the retrieval model with all these SIDs across three stages, and surprisingly discover that both metrics have a strong relation with the ultimate hitrate.
-This motivates us that \textbf{it is not strictly necessary to train recommenders} to assess the quality of SIDs.
-Instead, once a new set of SIDs is generated through the encoder-quantization framework, our proposed metrics could directly provide a reliable and efficient proxy for evaluating SID effectiveness without GR training, offering a practical and scalable solution for future research and applications.
+The direct evaluations of SIDs using Embedding HitRate and Gini coefficient are presented in Figure~\ref{fig:correlation_combined}.
+As we mentioned in Section~\ref{Evaluation Metrics}, the Embedding HitRate captures the quality of item collaborative relationships within the multi-modal feature $\mathcal{H}^i$, while the Gini coefficient reflects the fairness of SID distribution. \textbf{First}, it is evident that leveraging more related information could lead to the improvement of the associated metrics.
+From Figure~\ref{fig:correlation_combined}, we could observe that incorporating richer relational information consistently improves these metrics.
+For instance, \texttt{i2i} with more collaborative item-item interactions achieves a higher Embedding HitRate compared to \texttt{base}.
+Likewise, a more refined SID collision strategy could lead to higher codebook fairness and thus a lower Gini coefficient (e.g., \texttt{noco}$\rightarrow$\texttt{base}$\rightarrow$\texttt{KNN-10}$\rightarrow$\texttt{KNN-5}$\rightarrow$\texttt{Random-5}).
+We \textbf{then} train the retrieval model with all these SIDs across three stages, and find that both metrics have a strong relation with the ultimate HitRate.
+These results suggest that \textbf{it is not strictly necessary to train recommenders} to assess the quality of SIDs.
+Instead, our proposed metrics provide a reliable and efficient proxy for evaluating SID effectiveness, offering a practical and scalable solution for future research and applications.